This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 For cheese production, can we use non-GE chymosin containing sodium benzoate?
 (151)

 Non-GE chymosin extracted from conventional calf stomach linings is permitted, providing an organic source is not commercially available.
-See Enzymes, PSL, Tables 6.3 and 6.5.
-Additional requirements outlined in 6.2.1 of PSL must be addressed if the production of allowed chymosin products involves the use of substrates or growth media.
-When the sodium benzoate acts as a preservative for the chymosin, it is classified as a non-agricultural subpart having a functional effect on the ingredient but not on the final product, nor is it declared on the product label, it is permitted (9.1.2 of 310) as of the 2020 revision of the standard.
+See Enzymes listings in Tables 6.3 and 6.5.
+Additional requirements outlined in Clause 6.2.1 must be addressed if the production of allowed chymosin products involves the use of substrates or growth media.
+When the sodium benzoate acts as a preservative for the chymosin, it is classified as a non-agricultural sub-part having a functional effect on the ingredient but not on the final product, nor is it declared on the product label; so, it is then permitted (Clause 9.1.2 of CAN/CGSB-32.310).

 Use of desiccants #

 Yes.
-Silica desiccants, which includes silica gel pouches, may be used as silica, that is silicon dioxide, is listed in 6.5 with no restriction (except for maple products).
-Because the silica gel packs will be in direct contact with food, they are expected to be food grade as are packaging (8.1.6, 32.310) and other food-contact surfaces (8.1.1, 32.310)
+Silica desiccants, which includes silica gel pouches, may be used as silica, that is silicon dioxide, is listed in Table 6.5 with no restriction (except for maple products).
+Because the silica gel packs will be in direct contact with food, they are expected to be food grade as are packaging (Clause 8.1.6 of CAN/CGSB-32.310) and other food-contact surfaces (Clause 8.1.1 of CAN/CGSB-32.310)

 Carriers #